cloudmesh-community/book/chapters/in/ai-rest.md

 Solution will be implemented in following steps:

-* Step-1: Create an OpenAPI speficification in a YAML file
+* **Step-1:** Define a function to pre-process Test dataset.
-* Step-1: Create an OpenAPI speficification in a YAML file.
+* **Step-2:** Define an OpenAPI speficification in a YAML file.
 The specification will have endpoints for the following:
-** Downlaoding Data
-** Pre-processing Test data
+  * Pre-processing Test data
-** Build Naive Bayes classification model
+  * Build Naive Bayes classification model and return test accuracy
-** Return test accuracy and upload results